xregistry/spec/core/spec.md

 - if the `vID` does not reference an existing Version of the Resource then an HTTP `400 Bad Request` error MUST be generated

-While this API looks similar to the traditional "update" operation of a Resource, the presence of the `?latestVersionId` query parameter MUST be interpreted by the server as a request to update just the `latestVersionId` value and nothing else.
+While this API looks similar to other operations of a Resource, the presence of the `?setLatestVersionId` query parameter MUST be interpreted by the server as a request to update just the `latestVersionId` value and nothing else.
 Any other Registry data provided (as HTTP headers or in the HTTP body) SHOULD NOT be present and MUST be silently ignored by the